This week’s guest poster is rather special, well he is to me.

 They may have a tough hide and just want a succinct list of points, given quickly and clearly, that they can take away and work on.

 They may want to do it in person, in the form of a discussion, and they may be just a little on the defensive side (she’s not looking!
 Okay, they can be crazy defensive and stressed at the very thought of ANY criticism!
 Seriously, writer’s are freaking nutbags man.)

 This is difficult to deal with.
 It’s also, in my experience, the general attitude of creative people.
 It’s not arrogance, definitely not “how dare you criticise me, you are not fit to dust my novels’ covers!”

 It’s that they’re self-conscious; they worry.
 It’s really a fear that this thing they’ve been working on and pouring themselves into isn’t going to be any good.
 Bear this in mind.
 Be nice!

-The simplest advice for feeding back is to be positive, and make sure all feedback’s constructive.
-Saying, “this bit was crap” is not only going to upset them, it’s utterly useless.
+The simplest advice for feeding back is to be positive and make sure all feedback’s constructive.
+Saying, “this bit was crap” is not only going to upset them, but it’s also utterly useless.

 Saying, “this bit was okay, but I didn’t think that this character was convincing acting like this, what about trying bla bla bla?
 That might fit in better based on that thing that happened earlier in the book”

 basically gives the same message, but it’s positive, it provides another idea and it shows you’ve really read and thought about the story in depth.
 Reading in-depth and really thinking about the story is what alpha reading’s all about.